hbriese/fancon/README.md

 fancon is a GNU/Linux fan control daemon and fan testing tool, allowing custom speed-temperature curves for fans, controllable by either PWM or RPM.
   - High performance
   - Low memory usage
+  - Support for system fans, and NVIDIA GPUs

 Low overhead and easy configuration are the main goals of fancon, this is achieved by:
-  - Use of C++, multi-threading, and optimized STL functions
+  - Use of C++ and optimized STL functions
+  - Extensive multi-threading support
   - Standard text file configuration - at /etc/fancon.conf
-  - Fan characteristic testing - all fans are not equal, so testing enables RPM fan speed configuration, not just PWM control like similar tools
+  - Fan characteristic testing - allowing more meaningful speed configuration such as through fan RPM, not just PWM control like similar tools
-  - Support for stopping fans (for example, if not under load) and correct handling of required fan PWM for start
+  - Support for turing off fans (for example, if not under load) and correct handling of required fan PWM for re-starting

 ### Installation